pyhys/minimalmodbus/README.txt

 Modbus data types
 -----------------
+The Modbus standard defines storage in:

+* Bits
-In the Modbus standard are registers and bits for storage described.
-The registers are 16-bit, and can hold integers in the range 0 to 65535 (dec).
-This is 0 to ffff (hex).
+* Registers (16-bit).
+Can hold integers in the range 0 to 65535 (dec), which is 0 to ffff (hex).
+Also called 'unsigned INT16' or 'unsigned short'.

 Some deviations from the official standard:

 **Scaling of register values**
     Some manufacturers store a temperature value of 77.0 C as 770 in the register, to allow room for one decimal.

-**Negative numbers**
+**Negative numbers (INT16 = short)**
     Some manufacturers allow negative values for some registers.
 Instead of an allowed integer range 0-65535, a range -32768 to 32767 is allowed.
 This is implemented as any received value in the upper range (32768-65535) is interpreted as negative value (in the range -32768 to -1).
 This is two's complement and is described at http://en.wikipedia.org/wiki/Two%27s_complement.
 Help functions to calculate the two's complement value (and back) are provided in MinimalModbus.

-**Floats (single precision)**
+**Floats (single or double precision)**
-    Single precision floating point values are defined by 32 bits, and are implemented as two consecutive 16-bit registers.
+    Single precision floating point values are defined by 32 bits (4 bytes), and are implemented as two consecutive 16-bit registers.
+Correspondingly, double precision floating point values use 64 bits (8 bytes) and are implemented as four consecutive 16-bit registers.
 How to convert from the bit values to the floating point value is described in the standard IEEE 754, as seen in http://en.wikipedia.org/wiki/Floating_point.
 Unfortunately the byte order might differ between manufacturers of Modbus instruments.

-**Long integers**
+**Long integers ('Unsigned INT32' or 'INT32')**
-    These require 32 bits, and are implemented as two consecutive 16-bit registers. ?
+    These require 32 bits, and are implemented as two consecutive 16-bit registers.
+The range is 0 to 4294967295, which is called 'unsigned INT32'.
+Alternatively negative values can be stored if the instrument is defined that way, and is then called 'INT32' which has the range -2147483648 to 2147483647.

 **Strings**
-    Each register holds ? characters.
-Often 16 consecutive registers are used, allowing ? characters in the string. ?
+    Each register (16 bits) is interpreted as two characters (1 byte = 8 bits).
+Often 16 consecutive registers are used, allowing 32 characters in the string.

 Implemented functions